Climate of Budapest

-As per the 1981–2010 climatological norm, widely used in most other European countries, the climate in Budapest has shifted to an oceanic subtropical climate.
-The data from the 1991-2020 climatological norm confirm this shift.
+Budapest has a humid temperate climate (Köppen: Cfa, Trewartha: Doak) with warm to hot summers and chilly winters.
+The city's inclusion in this climate zone is a relatively new phenomenon; a humid continental (Köppen: Dfa, Trewartha: Dc) classification was applicable until, at the very least, the early 2010s.

 Winter (November until February) is the coldest and cloudiest time of year.
-Snowfall does occasonially occur however significantly less than in the past, which reflects the switch from a continental to a subtropical climate that Budapest has made.
+Snow falls occasionally.
 The spring months (March, April and May) see variable conditions, with a rapid increase in the average temperature.
 Budapest's summer, lasting from June until August, is the warmest time of year.
 Sudden heavy showers also occur, particularly in June, which can be a pleasant interruption of the prolonging heatwaves.
 The autumn in Budapest (September until the end of October) is characterized by less rain than in summer and long sunny days.

 Seasons

 Spring

 Spring is characterized by abundant sunshine and scattered showers.
 The temperature starts to rise markedly in April, highs usually reach the 25 °C mark at the end of the month, though short cold spells with lows in the 0–5 °C zone and ground frost may strike even in mid-May.